Skip to main content

 Voltage Drop

 The loss of voltage along a wire due to the wire's resistance.
 Longer wire runs and thinner gauges cause more voltage drop.
-For solar systems, total voltage drop should stay below 3% to avoid significant energy loss.
+For solar systems, total voltage drop should stay below 3% to avoid measurable energy loss.
+Our voltage drop guide explains the causes and fixes.

 Last updated: